Fred's ImageMagick Scripts

 PURPOSE: To compute the normalized cross correlation surface to find where a small image best matches within a larger image.

-DESCRIPTION: NORMCROSSCORR compute the normalized cross correlation surface (image) to find where a small (first) image best matches within a larger (second) image.
+DESCRIPTION: NORMCROSSCORR computes the normalized cross correlation surface (image) to find where a small (first) image best matches within a larger (second) image.
 Since the matching may differ for each channel, the two input images will be converted to grayscale.
 Any alpha channel on either image will be removed automatically before processing.
+Values in the correlation surface can vary between +1 and -1, with a perfect match being +1.
+If the correlation surface result is saved to an image format that does not support negative values, the correlation surface will be clamped so that all negative values are zero.

 ARGUMENTS: